Industry

 ‘Retrieve license’ flow received lowest score as many users struggled to complete the task.

-Key improvements in design after testing
+Key updates to design after testing

-1 .
-Manage products, not packages
+1. Manage products, not packages

 Customers purchased packages but they used and managed products.
 One of the biggest changes we drove was embracing a product first approach.

-2 .
-Introduction of guided flows
+1. Introduction of guided flows

 Many of our users visited the LM portal once in six months or even less.
 They needed a little more guidance.
 Introduction of ‘guided flows’ empowered these users.